 In Revelation 15:1, though, it states that the seven last plagues (or Bowl Judgments) are "last" because, with them, God's wrath will be completed.
 This is because God's wrath already will have been taking place (with the Seventh Seal and the seven Trumpet Judgments), and the seven Bowl Judgments will complete or finish His wrath.

 Going back a few verses before the Sixth Seal is opened, after the opening of the Fifth Seal it is seen that the souls of the slain saints will cry out to God to avenge their blood (Revelation 6:9,10).
 This is why God's "day of wrath" or "day of vengeance" will take place, because God will avenge the blood of His slain saints.
-Evidently, this "day of vengeance" will last about a year (Isaiah 34:8, 61:2, 63:4), and God's wrath will be imminent after the Sixth Seal is opened.
+God's wrath will be imminent after the Sixth Seal is opened; and, evidently, the "day of vengeance" will last about a year (Isaiah 34:8, 61:2, 63:4).

 Soon after the opening of the Sixth Seal (Revelation 6:12,13; Matthew 24:29), terrified people everywhere will see the face of Jesus on His throne (Revelation 6:16), which is when He will appear in the clouds of the sky (Matthew 24:30).
 This manifestation will be the next time that Jesus is revealed to the world, and then His "day of wrath" or "day of vengeance" will commence.